 strange number pad, oddly placed firing buttons and all.

-The actual major downfall of the Jaguar and Atari as a console maker isn’t becuase of its controllers, but in reality partly becuase it was offering a product ahead of its time, and partly due to its marketing.
+With that said though, the actual major downfall of the Jaguar and Atari as a console maker, isn’t because of its controllers.
+In reality it’s partly because it was offering a product ahead of its time, and partly due to its marketing.
 Atari knew after Gen 4 that it was no longer a player in the console market.
 Sega had stepped up in their place with the Genesis, and the Atari 7800 had been a minor success in Gen 3, but Nintendo had left its mark as king of that generation.
 So to counteract this and establish a beachhead in Gen 5 Atari had to put something out there that was revolutionary.
-In a way they did the Jaguar was 32-bit in a 16-bit era.
-But, it seems like desperation kicked in and Atari marketing took it too far.
+In a way they did, the Jaguar was 32-bit in a 16-bit era.
+It seems like desperation kicked in and Atari marketing took it too far though.
 The system was marketed as being 64-bit, which at the time would have made it almost a generation ahead of its competitors.
-The only issue was that in essence it wasn’t 64-bit, and performed a little like existing 16-bit systems, but even more closely to Sega’s 32X which was to come a few years later.
+The only issue was that, in essence it wasn’t 64-bit, and performed a little like existing 16-bit systems, and even more closely to Sega’s 32X which was to come a few years later.
 So the Jaguar produced a 32-bit experience which made it ahead of its time, but by no means was it 64-bit.

-The main debate takes place on whether Atari was in fact trying to decieve consumers or not.
+The main debate takes place on whether Atari was in fact trying to deceive consumers or not.
 At the time there was nothing that provided either a 32 of 64-bit experience on a home console.
 This means that in marketing the Jaguar, Atari may have honestly believed it was producing and selling a 64-bit system.
-Many current Jaguar fans argue that Nintendo and Sega may have made a larger issue out of the Jaguar’s technical specifications then need be in order to prevent the more advanced system from gaining marketshare and possible dominance from over them.
-Jaguar fans also argue that had the system had a longer lifespan it’s games would have evolved to take advantage of its 64-bit capabilities.
+Many current Jaguar fans argue that Nintendo and Sega may have made a larger issue out of the Jaguar’s technical specifications then need be, in order to prevent the more advanced system from gaining market share and possible dominance from over them.
+Jaguar fans also argue that had the system had a longer lifespan if it’s games would have evolved to take advantage of its 64-bit capabilities.

-Today though the Jaguar has a loyal following and looking at eBay, Jaguars sell at almost the same price the where released at in 1993, in the $200 range.
-This is probably also becuase so few systems sold and/or where made that they have become collectors items.
+Today, the Jaguar has a loyal following and looking at eBay, Jaguars sell at almost the same price the where released at in 1993, in the $200 range.
+This is probably also because so few systems sold and/or were made, that they’ve become collectors items.
 But, Jaguar owners are a fearsome bunch who have established clubs and even conventions for their beloved last true gaming console of Atari’s, and still believe their system wasn’t given the chance it needed in order to prove itself.

-The Jaguar like the Sega 32X and CD, and the Atari 5200 was a true mezzanine system.
-It was to advanced to be placed in with current systems, but too far ahead of its time to be connected with the next generation.
-In a way these systems where doomed before the hit the market, and market forces only helped in adding pressure to end these systems lives before the could even start.
+The Jaguar, like the Sega 32X and CD, and the Atari 5200, was a true mezzanine system.
+It was too advanced to be placed in with current systems, but too far ahead of its time to be connected with the next generation.
+In a way these systems were doomed before the hit the market, and market forces only helped in adding pressure to end these systems lives before the could even start.

 Looking at the products 18 or more years in the future as we currently are we can only assign “what if” theory’s to these systems and companies.
-What I trurly think we fail to realize though is that the video game market is a fragile microeconomy.
-Unpredictable market turns, changes in consumer tastes/product perceptions, and bad decisions on the part of a manufacturer can all push a console and/or it’s manufacturer into oblivion.
+What I truly think we fail to realize though is that the video game market is a fragile micro-economy.
+Unpredictable market turns, changes in consumer tastes/product perceptions, and bad decisions on the part of a manufacturer, can all push a console and/or it’s manufacturer into oblivion.